Ditchcarbon

 Stanley Black And Decker's reported carbon emissions

-In 2023, Stanley Black & Decker reported total carbon emissions of approximately 16,478,955,000 kg CO2e, with significant contributions from Scope 1 emissions at 104,121,000 kg CO2e and Scope 2 emissions at 186,614,000 kg CO2e.
+In 2023, Stanley Black & Decker reported total carbon emissions of approximately 16,478,955,000 kg CO2e across all scopes.
+This includes about 104,121,000 kg CO2e from Scope 1 emissions, 186,614,000 kg CO2e from Scope 2 emissions, and a significant 16,478,955,000 kg CO2e from Scope 3 emissions.
 The company has set ambitious climate commitments, aiming for a 100% reduction in absolute Scope 1 and Scope 2 emissions by 2030, using a 2015 baseline.
-Additionally, they target a 42% reduction in these emissions from a 2022 baseline by 2030.
-For Scope 3 emissions, which accounted for the majority of their carbon footprint, Stanley Black & Decker has committed to a 52% reduction per kg of material purchased, as well as similar reductions for upstream transportation and distribution, and the use of sold products, all by 2030.
-These targets align with science-based methodologies to limit global warming to 1.5°C. The company has also pledged to achieve zero waste to landfill for its global manufacturing and distribution sites by 2040, further demonstrating its commitment to sustainability and environmental responsibility.
+Additionally, they are targeting a 42% reduction in these emissions from a 2022 baseline by 2030.
+Stanley Black & Decker has also committed to reducing Scope 3 emissions, with specific targets of a 52% reduction per kg of material purchased, and a similar reduction for upstream transportation and distribution, as well as for the use of sold products, all by 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect the company's commitment to maintaining emissions reductions consistent with limiting global warming to 1.5°C. The company has made notable progress, achieving an 8% year-over-year reduction in Scope 1 and Scope 2 emissions from 2015 to 2023.
+Furthermore, they aim to achieve carbon positivity, meaning their carbon capture will exceed their emissions, and they are working towards a Zero Waste to Landfill goal for their global manufacturing and distribution sites by 2040.
+Overall, Stanley Black & Decker's climate commitments demonstrate a robust approach to reducing their carbon footprint and addressing climate change, with a clear focus on both operational and supply chain emissions.

 Unlock detailed emissions data